All Episodes

 And they say the rich have got to go back.

-Did Charlie Wrangle pay that rate?
+Did Charlie Wrangell pay that rate?

-They censured Charlie Wrangle yesterday.
+They censured Charlie Wrangell yesterday.

-They didn't even, part of Censure is reading all the charges, all the transgressions.
+They didn't even, part of censure is reading all the charges, all the transgressions.

-Pelosi does this after six o'clock.
+Pelosi does this after 6 o'clock.

 She doesn't even read the entire list.